 And thus, to celebrate six years of what’s been an extremely fruitful relationship, the two decided to bring the NBA to India.
 A grand idea, which has been used with varying degrees of success in different sports, finally took shape in Mumbai where the Indiana Pacers beat the Sacramento Kings 132-131 in a thrilling overtime finish at the NSCI Dome on Friday.

-Nita Ambani, who played a key role in making this a successful venture, said: “It’s my dream to see India become a truly multi-sport nation.
-Reliance Foundation is excited to present the first-ever NBA game in India and share our joy of celebration of 6 years of NBA partnership with these wonderful and budding basketballers from our Junior NBA program.
+Reliance’s Nita Ambani, who played a key role in making this a successful venture, said: “It’s my dream to see India become a truly multi-sport nation.
 Promoting education and sports in children is my mission and I hope to see India on the global sports pinnacle.”

 Apart from bringing players to the subcontinent and setting up various academies in all corners of the country, the NBA has also encouraged a number of fan-engagement activities that have brought fans closer to their basketball heroes and for some, made them aware of the top athletes in the NBA.

-Such initiatives have seemed to work wonders with fans throughout the country.
-They’re now willing to spend top dollar for a sport that doesn’t have a tenth of cricket’s popularity.
+Fans now are willing to spend for a sport that has one-tenth the popularity of cricket.
 For example, the cheapest tickets to Friday’s game were priced at ₹4,500 (£51.52) whereas you get the best seats in the house for the entire five days of next week’s test match between India and South Africa for a mere ₹5,000 (£57.24).